wasabi805/webpack-babel-typescript-tailwind/README.md

       // Here is the styling we will add

-      .from-a-different-sass-file {
+      .different-sass-file {
         font-family: "Adistro";
         font-size: 3rem;
       }
     }
     ...

+Finally to apply our changes, recomplie by running in the terminal:

+    npm run webpack

-Finally, if we run _npm run webpack_ to recomplie, we see that both styles from src/style.iput.scss and from src/style/different-sass-file-scss are applied to the html mark up.
+We see that both styles from src/style.iput.scss and from src/style/different-sass-file-scss are applied to the html mark up.
 ![set up](./src/images/sass-loader-use.png?raw=true "Optional Title")

 # Import Images and Fonts | file-loader | url-loader